hyd3sec/MultiThreaded_C2_With_Keylogger/README.md

-# C2 with Multi-Threaded Keylogger
+# MultiThreaded C2 With Keylogger
 ## Multi-threaded C2 framework built in Flask with keylogger - from the Offensive C# Course by Naga Sai Nikhil